ihart-mhc/ihart/client/apps/Footprints/README.md

 #### Bugs
 * Multiple footprints get painted on the same area.
-Working on fix.

-#### Ideas for improvement
-* Screensaver letting the user know what the app is about.